Psalms For Life

 the promise he swore to Isaac

-10 and then ratified as his promise to Jacob
+10 and then confirmed to Jacob

-an eternal covenant to Israel:
+as an eternal covenant to Israel:

 11 “To you I give the land of Canaan